CONABIO/analisisUniCons_proxiGen/README.md

 * Rasters (.tif) of species distribution models for each of the cwr taxon used for Zonation analyses should be in the directory:
  `/data/spatial/modelos_darwin_all_final`.
 Raster names are `[taxon_name.tif`.
 Raster of *Z. mays* ssp. *parviglumis* as used for Fig. 3 should be in `/data/spatial/modelosDarwinZea/Zea_mays_parviglumis.tif`

-* Rasters (.tif) of Holdrige live zones should be in the directory:
+* Rasters (.tif) of Holdrige lifee zones should be in the directory:
  `/data/spatial/zv27`.
 Rasters are named `zv_[1:27].tif`

  * Rasters (.tif) with proxies of genetic diversity (PDG) should be in the directory: